Actions

 Feo Ul darted close, expression suddenly sharp.
 “Sapling, slow down—”

-But Izuku didn’t hear her.
+But Izuku didn’t hear them.
 He wanted to help so badly it burned inside him, a fierce, desperate need that pushed through his fear and panic.
 His heartbeat roared in his ears.
 Then something opened.

 Not outside him — within.

 A flash of light erupted around him, bright but gentle, like the first breath of dawn through a windowpane.
 The air shimmered.
 Magic crackled.
-Feo Ul’s eyes widened as she felt a surge of aether pulse through him like a heartbeat.
+Feo Ul’s eyes widened as they felt a surge of aether pulse through him like a heartbeat.
 When the light faded, Izuku was no longer kneeling in his school clothes.
 He wore long navy robes trimmed in gold, fabric flowing softly around his legs.
 His boots and gloves gleamed with small armored plates designed for movement and spellcraft.
 Upon his head sat a strange flat-topped cap, its edge marked by ancient runes he did not recognize but somehow understood.
 His notebook — once worn and soft-edged — now felt solid and heavy in his hand, wrapped in leather that thrummed with silent power.
 Arcane glyphs glowed faintly across its cover.
 Izuku gasped.
 “Wh-what…?”

 Feo Ul whispered, awestruck.
 “Sapling… you manifested a Job.”